GRACE2's Profile Page

 I must mention one thing that bothers me a great deal and that's when people make a zillion comments on someone's page just so it will fill up and the singer will have a lot of comments.
 That's just plain silly.
 I think 1- 4 comments are plenty.
 Please don't fill my page with a ton of comments.

 Often people just go from person to person and leave copy and paste comments on everyone's songs, hoping for return comments.
 I think this is just silly and it isn't why I'm here.
 If I comment on your song, please don't feel the need to reciprocate on one of mine.
 I don't worry about such things.
 I'm here to enjoy myself and I won't get caught up in any kind of drama.
+There is one thing that I LOATHE and that is when people type RIP when someone has passed on.
+Is it so difficult to type Rest in Peace?
+It's almost like they can't be bothered.

 I am a survivor of two types of cancer.
 I'm fortunate indeed and I try to encourage women to get their mammograms.
 My breast cancer was found very early in a mammogram.
 DO IT LADIES.....It can save your life as it did mine.
 It's very scary to hear the words when you don't expect it, but it happens!!
 I'm living proof.
 The second type of cancer I had was an aggressive type of skin cancer, but it appears to be gone as there is no reoccurrence after ten years.
 Thank heaven!!
 I am truly blessed.